MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/pipeline-create-deployable-package.md

 # Creating Deployable Packages in Azure DevOps Pipelines

-To deploy customization to an environment, a deployable package is required in Dynamics Lifecycle Services.
+To deploy customizations to an environment, a deployable package is required in Dynamics Lifecycle Services.
 This package can be created in an Azure Pipeline, during a build or release process.

 This article assumes a working knowledge of Azure DevOps pipelines.
 Please review the documentation about [Aure Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/pipelines-get-started?view=azure-devops).